braziljs/eloquente-javascript/03_functions.md

 You can get the Nth character, or letter, from a string by writing `"string"[N]`.
 The returned value will be a string containing only one character (for example, `"b"`).
-The first character has position zero, which causes the last one to be found at position `string.length - 1`.
+The first character has position 0, which causes the last one to be found at position `string.length - 1`.
 In other words, a two-character string has length 2, and its characters have positions 0 and 1.